-The Nursing Seminar course facilitates students' success in the nursing program and the nursing profession by introducing concepts basic to nursing practice.
-Learning activities help students develop study skills, test-taking skills, and time management skills.
-Students learn about the history of the nursing profession and issues facing nurses in today's healthcare.
-Discussions focus on the different levels of nursing education.
-The course introduces students to the five-step nursing process as a framework for critical thinking and problem solving, as well as theories and conceptual frameworks used to support nursing practice.
-Students examine the New Hampshire Nurse Practice Acts and discuss legal and ethical issues in nursing practice.
-The course introduces students to the National Council Licensing Exam (NCLEX) for registered nurses test plan in reference to the program of study at River Valley Community College's nursing program.
-Students talk about using nursing research as evidence for nursing practice.
-(Admission to ASN Program, ADNR 116R)
+The nursing seminar course facilitates student success in the nursing program and the nursing profession by introducing theories and concepts basic to nursing practice.
+Students learn about the history of the nursing profession and issues facing nurses in the 21st century.
+Discussions focus on the different levels of nursing education and the importance developing an attitude of lifelong learning.
+The course introduces concepts in critical thinking and problem solving, as well as the Quality and Safety in Educating Nurses (QSEN) competencies and conceptual frameworks used to support nursing practice.
+Students examine the New Hampshire Nurse Practice Acts to discuss scope of practice and appropriate delegation.
+Legal and ethical issues in nursing practice are discussed using historical and current events.
+Students access professional nursing research articles and discuss the importance of using evidence to support nursing practice.